tomchen-ctj/notes/Arxiv notes.md

 ## On the Importance of Hyperparameters and Data Augmentation for Self-Supervised Learning

 Hyperparameterize data augmentation and hyperparameter of self-supervised learning.
 Introduce a new automated data augmentation algorithm called GroupAugment, which considers groups of augmentations and optimizes the sampling across groups.
+Given some groups of data augmentations.
+GroupAugment uses one global hyperparameter and two sets of group-specific hyperparameters to create a list of augmentation sequences. [link](https://arxiv.org/pdf/2207.07875.pdf)

 ## NSNet: Non-saliency Suppression Sampler for Efficient Video Recognition